yo-sarawut/materials/docport/content/python/learn_python/data_type/set/_index.md

 +++

-# Python Sets

-#### In this tutorial, you'll learn everything about Python sets; how they are created, adding or removing elements from them, and all operations performed on sets in Python.
+In this tutorial, you'll learn everything about Python sets; how they are created, adding or removing elements from them, and all operations performed on sets in Python.

 A set is an unordered collection of items.
 Every set element is unique (no duplicates) and must be immutable (cannot be changed).